cleankod/currency-rate-converter/README.md

 Also, value-objects are responsible for a little more than just plain data holding.

 # To do
-* Rounding when calculating the amount is not done correctly for this type of operation.
+* Rounding when calculating the amount is not done correctly for this type of operation (we're loosing money!) and it is done in the wrong place.
 * Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
 See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
 Or maybe there is a better solution to the problem at hand?
 * Move parameter-specific logic outside the controller.
 * Better error handling, especially of potential errors from NBP API.